 You also want to look at calligraphic styles.
 Obviously the Latin writing system, as far as typography goes – again, I’m getting myself in very hot water now – I believe typographically it may be the most advanced.
 Historically speaking, the Latin world has historically had typography since Gutenberg, which has bypassed many other cultures, simply through technological developments.

 All these cultures have a very, very deep and long calligraphic tradition, but at the same time, typography has bypassed them.
-So you can look at the various calligraphic styles, and there have been a lot of developments; just look at the Arabic, there's at least a dozen calligraphic styles.
-So you can maybe see which calligraphic style does best fit your Latin design
+So you can look at the various calligraphic styles, and there have been a lot of developments; just look at the Arabic, there’s at least a dozen calligraphic styles.
+So you can maybe see which calligraphic style does best fit your Latin design.
+What rhythm is most in keeping with your Latin design?
+Then you start adapting.

 But of course, throughout the whole process, you will always work with native readers, designers.
 We also work with linguists.
 We will have a whole group of native readers on a script to make sure we get appropriate feedback.
 We tend to work with a variety of people, from a very conservative, almost orthodox end to a very liberal end, to get different opinions about things.
 From that we can distill the essences, and we believe we get a very good result.